ghga-de/docs.ghga.de/user_docs/download/download.md

 ## Create a download token

-After a user has been granted access to a dataset of interest, the user utilizes the CLI tool GHGA Connector to perform the download.
-In order to do this users have to create a download token to authenticate and process the request against GHGA Central.
-Each download request is represented by a download token, which can be created via the GHGA Data Portal.
+After a user has been granted access to a dataset, the user initiates a data download by creating a download token in the Data Portal.
+A single download token can be generated to download either a single or multiple files from a dataset.
+The download token is then passed on to the CLI tool GHGA Connector to perform the actual download.

 1. Navigate to the [GHGA Data Portal](https://data.staging.ghga.dev/download).

-2. Visit your profile page to see the datasets you have access.
+2. Visit your profile page to see the datasets you have access to.

     ![Dataset access link](../assets/img/dataset-link.png){ width="500" }